dssg/hitchhikers-guide/curriculum/0_before_you_start/software-setup/README.md

 ## SSH / Putty

-1. You should have already generated a key pair, and sent the public key to Joe, who will have generated a user account on the server for you.
-(If not, follow the instructions on [GitHub](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), namely 'Generating a new SSH key' and 'Adding your SSH key to ssh-agent'.
-Name your key by your first initial + last name, like _jsmith_.
-Then send your _public_ key to the box address we emailed you previously.
-Windows users probably want to use [git bash](https://git-for-windows.github.io/) or [PuTTYgen](https://winscp.net/eng/docs/ui_puttygen)).

-2. Use your private key file, your username on the server, and the server's URL to ssh into the server:
+1. Use your username and server's address to ssh into the server:
  ```
- ssh -i pathtoyourkey yourusername@serverurl
+ ssh yourusername@serverurl
  ```
- This should drop you into a shell on the server:
+ Once you enter your password, you should be dropped into a shell on the server:
  ```
  > jsmith@servername: ~$
  ```

-If you run into an error, maybe the permissions on your private key are wrong?
-Do `chmod 600 pathtoyourkey` (with the correct path to your private key, of course).

 ## PSQL

-The database server runs Postgres 9.4.7.
+The database server runs Postgres 9.5.10.

 #### Windows users: